A guide to selling your house

 Anyone wishing to sell their property can market it for sale.
 Very often this will be done by an estate agent in the locality of the property.
 Once an offer has been accepted, legal work must then be done for the transaction to proceed.

-Once the property has been sold the seller's solicitor will send a contract and copies of the title to the property to whoever acts for the buyer.
+Once the property has been sold, the seller's solicitor will send a contract and copies of the title to the property to whoever acts for the buyer.
 The seller will be expected to complete property information forms (giving details of the property) and a fixtures, fittings and contents form (confirming what is included in the sale price).